 One of the primary goals of the Holyoke School District is to protect the safety and well-being of every student.
 When severe weather conditions develop, a decision to close school will only be made after carefully considering a number of factors including information from area weather reports, county roads department, and the Colorado Highway Patrol.

-When weather conditions make traveling hazardous, schools may not open as scheduled, may open late, or may close early.
+When weather conditions make traveling hazardous, schools may not open as scheduled, may be held remote, may open late, or may close early.
 The decision to close school will be made as early as possible, preferably by 6:00 a.m. by the superintendent in consultation with the director of transportation.
 Area radio and television stations will be notified immediately after the decision is made so that students, parents, and staff are promptly informed.
+A post will also go on the school webpage, Facebook and Twitter.
 A computerized call from the school servers is also sent out to each phone number that has requested that service.
 Please contact your building secretary to verify you are going to receive these calls.

 Safety is of utmost concern: